RejoiceMoyo/ProductEng-Intern-Assessment/PROMPTS.md

 ## Notes

 * These prompts illustrate **strategic use of AI** for guidance, debugging, and component generation.
-* The app was developed primarily by the author; AI tools were used **as accelerators**, not to write the entire solution.
+* The app was developed primarily by the me; AI tools were used **as accelerators**, not to write the entire solution.
 * Deployment errors, API integration challenges, and responsive UI improvements were solved using these prompts effectively.

 ---